Main Site

 Worcester City / Just As The Tide Was Flowing / Limbo / Little Gypsy Girl / No Mans Jig + Hanoverian Dance + Three Jolly Sheepskins / Pretty Ploughboy / Bold Privateer / Dr Mcmbe / In London So Fair / Willow Tree

 I'm not altogether convinced by the sound quality here - the acoustics of the actual recordings are not quite upto the standards of 'Rice' or 'Red' in particular.
-It's likely not a great deal of time or money was spent on this album, it was initially sold only at gigs, and judging by its lack of high-street presence, has not been a high priority as such for either Eliza or Topic Records.
+It's likely not a great deal of time or money was spent on this album, it was initially sold only at gigs and judging by its lack of high-street presence has not been a high priority as such for either Eliza or Topic Records.
 Don't get me wrong, the performances themselves are generally gorgeous and beautiful, the songs all chosen well and songs that resonate.
-This may not be her finest work, but it's a welcome return to the fray, a welcome return to Folk music after 'Angels And Cigarettes' had displayed little actual folk influence at all.
-'Limbo' is a lovely song, a few jigs and happy songs ( instrumentals wonderfully performed ) follow.
-'Bold Privateer' features beautiful delicate Piano work and another perfect vocal from Eliza, full of feeling.
-'In London So Fair' was recorded live in someone's living room and Eliza plays really beautiful Piano.
-The closing song is a little strange thing, but an enjoyable strange quirky thing!
-'Anglicana' itself is enjoyable - a consistent and very rewarding listen, ultimately.
+This may not be her finest work then but it is a welcome return to the fray.

 Readers Comments